DouniaBK/life-coach/README.md

 The first page welcomes the user into a simple and serene site of a life coach that offers different services and information to help female cancer patients.
 The site has a simple navbar that redirects the user to the Coaching Services, Free Resouces, Coaching Sessions, a dropdown menu for login/logout/register/Profile feature and back to the Home page.
 Once logged in or registered the navbar expands adding the coaching sessions section, where the user can book sessions with the therapist, and the profile section, where the user can edit or delete their account to protect their privacy.
 Furthermore, the home page is divided into 4 main sections:

-    1. Hero section features as a background an image of a sunset with a gradient that sets the tone of the entire website, evoking a calm, relaxing and welcoming atmosphere, topped with text to showcase the coach's name/brand and inspirational quotes.
+    1. The hero section features as a background an image of a sunset with a gradient that sets the tone of the entire website, evoking a calm, relaxing and welcoming atmosphere, topped with text to showcase the coach's name/brand and inspirational quotes.

-    2. About the Coach section features a personal introduction of the coach, who is also a cancer survivor and a certified therapist.
+    2. The About the Coach section features a personal introduction of the coach, who is also a cancer survivor and a certified therapist.

-    3. Coaching services section is headed with a brief introduction of the coaching packages the coach offers including a button, get started, which prompts the user to register, and account and eventually book a first free session with the coach using the booking calendar.
+    3. The Coaching Services section is headed with a brief introduction of the coaching packages the coach offers including a button, get started, which prompts the user to register, and an account and eventually book a first free session with the coach using the booking calendar.

-    4. Testimonials section is here displayed as a powerful marketing tool to build trust and inspire professionalism.
+    4. The Testimonials section is displayed as a powerful marketing tool to build trust and inspire professionalism.

 ### Coaching services:
 This part is featured twice on the site, once with brief information on the home page and again accessible from the navbar with more detailed information about the number of sessions, the duration, price and techniques used allowing the user to delve in and find the most suitable package.
 This section includes a button that will redirect the user to registering or logging in and then selecting a service and eventually booking a session at a suitable time and canceling it in case of a change of plan.